 #14: tcpdump – Detailed Network Traffic Analysis

-The tcpdump is simple command that dump traffic on a network.
-However, you need good understanding of TCP/IP protocol to utilize this tool.
+The tcpdump is a simple command that dumps traffic on a network.
+However, you need a good understanding of TCP/IP protocol to utilize this tool.
 For.e.g to display traffic info about DNS, enter:

 # tcpdump -i eth1 ‘udp port 53’To display all IPv4 HTTP packets to and from port 80, i.e. print only packets that contain data, not, for example, SYN and FIN packets and ACK-only packets, enter: